biggboss83/TBDM/README.md

 # TBDM Final Project

+## Disclaimer
+This project is for educational purposes only.
+It is not intended to be used in a production environment as it lacks all security precautions.
+It is based off a fork of the [Superset repository](https://github.com/apache/superset) since it requires a specific setup for `Docker Compose` to run and it was simpler to extend that repository than to create a new one from scratch.

 ## Overview
 This project is a statistical analysis tool for League of Legends games.
 We can load JSON files into MongoDB, query the database with Trino and visualize the data with Superset.